1 Introduction

 • Supersonic transport

-HW 5: Campus People Mover
+HW 1.5: Campus People Mover

 The student population at BYU has grown dramatically in recent years.
 New campus buildings are being built, and more additions to the campus are sure to come.
 The only places to put these new buildings are where parking lots currently reside on campus.
-Moving parking to parking garages at the edges of campus will increase walking distances, but it could help with the safety of pedestrians who have to walk across campus roads.
+Moving parking to garages at the edges of campus will increase walking distances, but it could help with the safety of pedestrians who have to walk across campus roads.
 A certain transportation professor suggests that an automated people mover (APM) be considered to help with the movement of students and staff.
 After some discussion, two conflicting objectives for the APM emerge: First, get students and staff from their vehicles to campus, and back; second, get students to their classes at the various buildings around campus.

 1. How would you describe an Automated People Mover?
 What are your thoughts on an APM?